Refer to our useful hospitals forms and brochures page

 As a minimum requirement, accounts sent to the TAC must display the information set out below, to ensure prompt payment.
 Please keep this information handy so you can refer to it when billing the TAC.

-Before submitting an account, please ensure your client has an accepted TAC claim and has met the medical excess, where relevant.
+Before submitting an account, please ensure your client has an accepted TAC claim and, for accidents that happened before 14 February 2018, has met the medical excess, where relevant.
 Only the original account will be accepted.
 Only one patient may appear on each account.
 Duplicate accounts, statements or facsimiles will not be processed.

 Accounts must be addressed to the TAC (not to the client).
 Please do not issue the TAC with receipts.